 We believe that educating ourselves regarding online safety is as important as educating our children.

 Alongside our online safety work with our pupils, we will also keep you, as parents and carers, updated via this page on trends or concerning activities.
-If you have any questions, please do not hesitate to contact our Online Safety Officer - Gemma Foster.
+If you have any questions, please do not hesitate to contact our Online Safety Officer - Gemma Underwood.

 Childnet - Let's Talk About Life Online Key Messages: